 Students are allowed to register for up to 18 credits.
 Starting the week before the first week of instruction, students may enroll for additional credits with approval of a counselor.

 Grade Reports

 Grade Reports/transcripts (unofficial) are viewable online at MyUH Services.
-Requests for an official transcript may be made at the following physical locations:
+To request an official transcript, online or in-person, please see the information on our Admissions and Records page.